 Interview with the Facility

-After you’ve been submitted for a job by your travel company, the next step is normally a phone interview with the facility (usually the Director of Rehab).
+After you’ve been submitted for a job by your travel company, the next step is normally a phone interview with the facility (usually the manager or Director of Rehab).

-- How much time do I have for an eval?
+- How much time do I have for an evaluation?
 Treatment?